MapsvanOordt/MapsvanOordt/README.md

 - 👋 Hi, I’m @MapsvanOordt
-- 👀 I’m interested in ...
+- 👀 I’m interested in Public politics, Data science, Politic science and artificial inteligence.
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R, Stata and Python.
 - 💞️ I’m looking to collaborate on Politic science
-- 📫 How to reach me ...
+- 📫 How to reach me mapiavanoordt@hotmail.com

 <!---
 MapsvanOordt/MapsvanOordt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.